Problem of two emperors: Holy Roman–Ottoman dispute

 As with the Byzantine emperors before them, the imperial status of the Ottoman sultans was primarily expressed through the refusal to recognize the Holy Roman emperors as equal rulers.
 In diplomacy, the western emperors were titled as kıral (kings) of Vienna or Hungary.
 This practice had been cemented and reinforced by the Treaty of Constantinople in 1533, signed by the Ottoman Empire (under Suleiman I) and the Archduchy of Austria (as represented by Ferdinand I on behalf of Emperor Charles V), wherein it was agreed that Ferdinand I was to be considered as the king of Germany and Charles V as the king of Spain.
 These titles were considered to be equal in rank to the Ottoman Empire's grand vizier, subordinate to the imperial title held by the sultan.
 The treaty also banned its signatories to count anyone as an emperor except the Ottoman sultan.
+From 1547, the Austrians had to pay tribute similar to Ottoman vassals which the Habsburgs called Ehrengeschenk (honorary gift) to downplay it.